emmalegend/Apptide/README.md

-## This frontend developer Interview test
+## This is a frontend developer Interview test